 The reliance on the features and accuracy of Turnitin, including the diversity of its document collection database, was another limitation.
 Turnitin only identified text similarities between the submitted document and the available documents located in its document collection database (Mulcahy & Goodacre, 2004).
 Turnitin cannot include all articles and textbooks in the Turnitin document collection database.
 Therefore, the Turnitin report process can lead to Type 1 Errors or the failing to identify potential content similarities (cf. Stevens, 2009).
 Moreover, while Turnitin can remove quoted materials from the COA, Turnitin does not always do so, thus leading to Type 2 Errors or falsely identifying content similarities (cf. Stevens, 2009).
 To clarify, for the remainder of this study, a false positive (Type 2 Error) refers to content similarities that are not evidence of plagiarism.
 A common example of a false positive is a publisher inserting a notice in the document; Turnitin may identify the content of the notice as plagiarism across many documents with the same notice.

 Turnitin’s Parent company, iParadigms, engineered Turnitin to analyze unpublished or recently published manuscripts.
 The COA process becomes complex for previously published documents with copies and pieces of those documents spread throughout the Internet.
 I found that Turnitin identified three types of source similarity indices (SSIs): Publication, Internet source, and Student paper.
 The publication SSIs were easy to investigate if Turnitin provided a direct link to the source document.
 If the document collection database is the only source, it was difficult to read and could not be searched or select and copied.
 The Internet source SSIs also provided documents to validate similarities.
 However, text similarities in these documents were often trivial and template based.
 Text retrieved from web pages such as, but not limited to, document abstracts and keywords were numerous.
 The job of validating similarities was often difficult because of a lack of listed author names and publication dates.
 The SSIs identified as Student papers were the most difficult to validate.
-If the students or instructors have submitted these documents to Turnitin, the submissions were placed in a separate document collection database apart from the published article DCD.
+If the students or instructors have submitted these documents to Turnitin, the submissions were placed in a separate document collection database (DCD) apart from the published article DCD.
 However, Turnitin would not make the documents available for inspection without permission from the person who submitted them to Turnitin.
 This study followed Thomas and de Bruin (2015) and removed the student document collection database from consideration in the content originality report as these documents were not published or copyrighted

 Another limitation is Turnitin’s sole reliance on percentages.
 Should a 100,000-word document with 6% similarities (6000 words), be compared with a 10,000-word document with 20% similarities (2000 words)?
 The question begs to be asked, “Which document has the more serious plagiarism problem.
 As Ison (2012) noted: